Wilfred/ag.el/README.md

 searches:

 * `ag`
+* `ag-files`
 * `ag-regexp`
 * `ag-project`
+* `ag-project-files`
 * `ag-project-regexp`

 `*-project` commands automatically choose the directory to search, automatically detecting git, Subversion and Mercurial project roots.

+`*-files` commands allow you to specify a PCRE pattern for files to search in.
+By default, ag searches in all files.
+Note that in both cases, ag ignores files that are ignored by your VCS (e.g. things mentioned in .gitignore).

 ### The results buffer